Novelty Detection via Robust Variational Autoencoding: EXPERIMENTS

-We use four datasets for novelty detection: KDDCUP-99~\citep{dua2017uci}, COVID-19 Radiography database \citep{chowdhury2020can}, Caltech101~\citep{fei2004learning} and Reuters-21578~\citep{lewis1997reuters}.
-We distinguish between image datasets (COVID-19 and Catlech101) and non-image datasets (KDDCUP-99 and Reuters-21578).
-We describe each dataset, common preprocessing procedures and choices of their largest clusters in \S\ref{sec:datasets}.
-Each dataset contains several clusters (2 for KDDCUP-99, 3 for COVID-19, 11 largest ones for Caltech101 and for Reuters-21578).
+We use six datasets for novelty detection: COVID-19 Radiography database~\citep{chowdhury2020can}, CIFAR-10~\citep{krizhevsky2009learning}, Caltech101~\citep{fei2004learning}, Fashion MNIST~\citep{xiao2017fashion}, KDDCUP-99~\citep{dua2017uci} and Reuters-21578~\citep{lewis1997reuters}.
+We distinguish between image datasets (COVID-19, CIFAR-10, Catlech101 and Fashion MNIST) and non-image datasets (KDDCUP-99 and Reuters-21578).
+We describe each dataset, common preprocessing procedures and choices of their largest clusters in the supplementary materials.
+Each dataset contains several clusters (3 for COVID-19, 10 for CIFAR-10, 11 largest ones for Caltech101, 10 for Fashion MNIST, 2 for KDDCUP-99 and 5 largest ones for Reuters-21578, respectively).
 We arbitrarily fix a class and uniformly sample $N$ training inliers and $N_{\textup{test}}$ testing inliers from that class.
-We let $N=6000$, $160$, $100$ and $350$ and $N_{\textup{test}} = 1200$, $60$, $100$ and $140$ for KDDCUP-99, COVID-19, Caltech101 and Reuters-21578.
-We then fix $c$ in $\{ 0.1, 0.2, 0.3, 0.4, 0.5 \}$, and uniformly sample $c$ percentage of outliers from the rest of the clusters for the training data.
-We also fix $c_{\textup{test}}$ in $\{ 0.1, 0.3, 0.5, 0.7, 0.9 \}$ and uniformly sample $c_{\textup{test}}$ percentage of outliers from the rest of the clusters for the testing data.
+We let $N=$ $160$, $450$, $100$ , $300$, $6000$, $350$ and $N_{\textup{test}} =$ $60$, $150$, $100$ , $60$, $1200$, $140$ for COVID-19, CIFAR-10, Caltech101, Fashion MNIST, KDDCUP-99 and Reuters-21578, respectively.
+We fix $c$ in $\{ 0.1, 0.2, 0.3, 0.4, 0.5 \}$, and uniformly sample outliers for training from the rest of the clusters, while maintaining a fraction of $c$ outliers per inliers.
+We also fix $c_{\textup{test}}$ in $\{ 0.1, 0.3, 0.5, 0.7, 0.9 \}$ and uniformly sample outliers from the rest of the clusters for testing, while maintaining a fraction of $c_{\textup{test}}$ per inliers.